cseanburns/journal-issues/manuscript.md

 This constraint created scarcity, and scarcity meant that editors had to make decisions about what to print and what not to print.
+Even if the intentions were good, this editorial gatekeeping due to scarcity probably contributed the increasing disappearance of papers that report negative results [@7QW5KHFZ#fanelli11] and the recognition of a reproducibility crisis in some scientific disciplines [@6255BJ8B#nimpf20].

-Scarcity creates value, and
+Scarcity creates value [@TWYYCJXS#lynn91], and this is true for scholarly publishing [@IWIMEVLC#taylor12].
-one metric of value is the acceptance rate.
+One metric of value is the acceptance rate, which functions as a signal of a commodity's value and unavailability.
 The lower the acceptance rate, the higher the scarcity value.
-The acceptance rate of a journal has long been used as an indicator of a journal's quality.
+The acceptance rate of a journal has long been used as an indicator of a journal's perceived quality or its value [@USMQ2F8G#rogers07].
 A journal with a 10% acceptance rate is held to higher esteem, other things being equal, than a journal with a 50% acceptance rate.
-The acceptance rate of a journal is a function of the print model [@6V8SGUUC#zuckerman71].
+However, the acceptance rate of a journal is a function of the print model [@6V8SGUUC#zuckerman71].
 When space is limited
 (available print pages per year),